 Southern Highlands Elopements

-The Southern Highlands is a region 110 km southwest of Sydney scenic beauty landscapes, rolling lush greenery, picturesque little towns, old homes & homesteads and stunning food & wine.
+The Southern Highlands is a region 110 km southwest of Sydney.
+With beautiful landscapes, of lush rolling greenery, picturesque little towns, old homes & homesteads and exquisite food & wine.

 The aspect that really separates the Southern Highlands from other Australian elopement destinations is its romantic fairy-like beauty.
-It’s really like a step back in time, with historic romantic homes and estates in a cooler and greener climate.
+It’s bucolic landscape, with historic romantic homes and country estates in a cooler and greener climate.
 Having your elopement in the Southern Highlands is really straight out of a fairytale.

 South Coast Elopements